Single-vehicle crash reported on i-91 in Hartford

 HARTFORD, Conn.
-(WTNH) — Emergency vehicles are on i-91 Monday afternoon responding to a crash near exit 33 on the Northbound side.
+(WTNH) — Emergency vehicles were on i-91 Monday afternoon responding to a crash near exit 33 on the Northbound side.

 According to the Connecticut Department of Transportation (DOT) webpage, a single vehicle was involved in the accident.
 At 4:20 p.m. the DOT reported the right lane was closed.